tekumara/gh-doctor/README.md

   gh-doctor ssh [flags]

 Flags:
-  -g, --ghtoken           Use GH_TOKEN env var then GitHub CLI for token.
-Useful for GHES hosts without the gh-doctor OAuth app.
-  -h, --hostname string   GitHub hostname (default "github.com") -k, --keyfile string    Private key file (default "~/.ssh/[hostname]") -r, --rotate            Rotate existing key (if any)
+  -g, --ghtoken           Use GH_TOKEN env var then GitHub CLI for token -h, --hostname string   GitHub hostname (default "github.com") -k, --keyfile string    Private key file (default "~/.ssh/[hostname]") -m, --manual            Prompt to manually add the key to your GitHub account -r, --rotate            Rotate existing key (if any)

 Global Flags:
       --help   Show help for command
 ```

+## Alternative methods of authentication

+You won't be able to use gh-doctor OAuth app to obtain a token:

+1. When using a Github Enterprise Server (GHES) host, or
+1. For organisations that have not approved the gh-doctor OAuth app (see below)

+In these cases you can either:

+1. use an existing token in the GH_TOKEN env var or the GitHub CLI to authenticate via the `-g` flag
+1. manually add the ssh key via the `-m` flag

 ## Troubleshooting

 ### I can authenticate but can't pull or push an organisation repo

-If your organisation uses SAML single sign-on [authorize your SSH key](https://docs.github.com/en/enterprise-cloud@latest/authentication/authenticating-with-saml-single-sign-on/authorizing-an-ssh-key-for-use-with-saml-single-sign-on) for use with the organisation.

 By default [access via third-party applications](https://docs.github.com/en/organizations/managing-oauth-access-to-your-organizations-data/about-oauth-app-access-restrictions) to organisation resources is restricted.
 Request the gh-doctor OAuth app be [approved for use in your organisation](https://docs.github.com/en/account-and-profile/setting-up-and-managing-your-personal-account-on-github/managing-your-membership-in-organizations/requesting-organization-approval-for-oauth-apps).

+If your organisation uses SAML single sign-on [authorize your SSH key](https://docs.github.com/en/enterprise-cloud@latest/authentication/authenticating-with-saml-single-sign-on/authorizing-an-ssh-key-for-use-with-saml-single-sign-on) for use with the organisation.

 ## FAQ